nishio-laboratory/tsubame_exec/README.md

 [sync.XXXXXX]
 from = "~/local_path/"
-to = "/gs/bs/tga-nlab/remote_path"
+to = "/gs/bs/tga-test/remote_path"
 excludes = [".*", "__*"]

 [exec]
-cmd = "echo 'hello world'" # required max_runtime = "23:59:59"
-name = "test_job"
+cmd = "echo 'hello world'" # required, may be a list of multiple commands max_runtime = "23:59:59" name = "test_job"
-group = "tga-nlab"
+group = "tga-test"

 [exec.env]
 dir = "tsubame_exec" # required, directory from which to run cmd